-Student recruitment and admissions: The University is committed to excellence in admissions and aims to provide a professional and fair service for applicants as set out in the Undergraduate Admissions Policy and Postgraduate Admissions Policy and Procedures
+Student recruitment and admissions: The University is committed to excellence in admissions and aims to provide a professional and fair service for applicants as set out in the Undergraduate and Postgraduate Admissions Policies.

 University Careers Service: The University's Employability Strategy aims to ensure that every student has a high quality, fulfilling student experience and is provided with support to develop their employability.
 Schemes are offered such as the York Award and Volunteering.

 Equality Impact Assessment (EQIA): A summary of the University's procedure is available on the EQIA web page.

 The University produces regular equality reports as listed below: